Create Adobe AEM Project from Scratch in 5 Steps with Apache Maven

 </properties>

-• From the root directory: mvn -PautoInstallPackage clean install — builds and installs to a CQ instance
+• From the root directory: mvn -PautoInstallPackage clean install - builds and installs the full package to the author instance

-• From the bundle directory: mvn -PautoInstallBundle clean install — builds and installs only the bundle
+• From the bundle directory: mvn -PautoInstallBundle clean install - builds and installs only the OSGi bundle